Relient K: Five Score and Seven Years Ago (2006–2008)

-The band's first single from the album, "Must Have Done Something Right," was released on the iTunes Store on November 28, 2006 and to radio on January 9, 2007.
-"Forgiven" was the first radio single directed at Christian stations.
-"Forgiven" was the most added song on Christian radio and entered Billboards Hot Christian Songs chart on January 11, 2007.
-The single received enough airplay to be the fourth most played song on Christian Hit Radio (CHR) stations in 2007 according to R&R magazine.

-The second single from the album, "The Best Thing," was released to radio on April 10, 2007, taking the 7th most adds in its first week.
-Thiessen has said that "The Best Thing" is "the anti-Daniel Powter "Bad Day" song.
+The band's first single from the album, "Must Have Done Something Right," was released on the iTunes Store on November 28, 2006, and to radio on January 8, 2007.
+"Forgiven" was the first radio single directed at Christian stations and second overall from the album.
+It was the most added song on Christian radio and peaked at number 13 on the US Hot Christian Songs chart.
+The single received enough airplay to be the fourth most played song on Christian Hit Radio (CHR) stations in 2007, according to R&R. The third single from the album, "The Best Thing," was released to radio on April 10, 2007.
+Thiessen has said that the song is "the anti-Daniel Powter "Bad Day" song.
 It's straight-up positive."
 A video was filmed for the single.
-The second single released on Christian CHR radio stations was "Give Until There's Nothing Left", which was the 20th most played song on CHR radio stations in 2007.
+The second single released to Christian radio and fourth overall, "I Need You", reached number one on the US Christian Rock Songs chart.
+The third single released on Christian CHR radio stations and fifth overall was "Give Until There's Nothing Left", which was the 20th most played song on CHR radio stations in 2007.
+The sixth and final single "Devastation and Reform" was serviced to Christian radio in January 2008, and topped the US Christian Rock Songs chart.
+The song was the fourth most played song on Christian Rock Radio stations in 2008, as well as "The Scene and the Herd" being the tenth most played song, according to Radio & Records.

-In the early morning of June 28, 2007, Relient K's bus caught on fire from an oil spill from the engine.
+From early March to late May, the band went on a tour of the U.S. with support from Mae and Sherwood.
+During this trek, they appeared at The Bamboozle festival.
+In the early morning of June 28, 2007, Relient K's bus engine caught on fire due to an oil spill.
 Everyone escaped safely, but the band lost many instruments, laptops, cameras, phones, iPods, clothes, and merchandise.
 Matt Thiessen said he lost a laptop that had roughly 100 unfinished songs on it, and Dave Douglas lost his Battlefield drum set.
 In the midst of it, the band still laughed at the situation, calling it "cinematic".
 On a blog post on the band's website, Matt Thiessen stated that the next day after the fire, the band members went to view the damage of their van and found that while 85% of their gear was intact, Douglas's drum kit set was not salvageable.
-A member of the Switchfoot forums first announced it, asking everyone to pray for the band.
-The band had just played Creation Northeast, and had to cancel its scheduled appearance at Cornerstone Festival in Illinois.
-The group did, however, play its next scheduled show in Greeley, CO on June 30, 2007.
-In the months following, the band played more Christian rock festivals.
+As a result from the fire, the group had to cancel their performance at the Cornerstone Festival.